Avenida Revolución

 Avenida Revolución (Spanish for "Revolution Avenue") is the tourist center in Tijuana, Baja California, México.
-It is a main thoroughfare of the historic downtown of Tijuana, officially called the Zona Centro, which forms part of the Delegación Centro or Central Borough of Tijuana.
+It is a main thoroughfare of the historic downtown Tijuana, officially called Zona Centro, which forms part of the Delegación Centro or Central Borough of Tijuana.

 History

 Avenida Revolución was the first road in Tijuana to be paved, near the beginning of the twentieth century.
 Originally called Avenida Olvera, it was from its earliest days a popular destination for American tourists who crossed the border from California.
-The avenue's most remarkable development was during the Prohibition Era of 1920-33, when it was visited by American tourists seeking legal alcohol.
+The avenue's most remarkable development was during the Prohibition era of 1920-33, when it was visited by American tourists seeking legal alcohol.
 The Caesar salad was invented on Avenida Revolución during this period by Caesar Cardini, the Italian-American proprietor of the Hotel Caesar and its restaurant Caesar's.

 During this period the name of the avenue changed several times in line with political developments in Mexico.
 In 1920 it became Avenida A. In the late 1920s it became Avenida Álvaro Obregón and subsequently Avenida Libertad.
 In 1932 it received its current name.

 Avenida Revolución has experienced many changes, and is known as the business card of Tijuana, "The most visited city in the world".
-It was known for its famous cantinas including, "La Ballena", the largest bar in the world when it was open.
+It was known for its famous cantinas, including "La Ballena", the largest bar in the world when it was open.
 The city was popular with American Navy sailors until the United States Navy prohibited sailors from visiting Tijuana.
 From 1989 to 1994 the Avenida's Baby Rock discothèque was the claimed to be #1 club in the world based on gross revenues, before becoming in 2012 the Onixeus.